We are pleased to once again offer Working Groups as an option for the ACCME annual meeting.

 Who can participate in a Working Group?
 Both in-person andvirtual registrants can register to participate in a Working Group.

 When will Working Groups meet?
-Whether you've registered to attend the ACCME 2022 Meeting in person or virtually, the Working Groups will meet via web-conference in the weeks leading up to the ACCME 2022 Meeting beginning in mid-March (exact dates & times TBD).
+Whether you've registered to attend the ACCME 2022 Meeting in person or virtually, the Working Groups will meet via web-conference in the weeks leading up to the ACCME 2022 Meeting beginning in mid-March (dates and times listed below).
 The final Working Group meeting will take place as a hybrid meeting - meaning thatin-person registrants will meet in person and virtual registrants will connect via web-conference - on Monday, April 25 (the ACCME 2022 Meeting Pre-Conference Day).

 What will happen with the resources that the Working Groups create?
 Following the ACCME 2022 Meeting, we will disseminate the resources developed by the Working Groups with attribution to the Working Group members.

 What are the ACCME 2022 Working Group options?
 We have six Working Groups for you to choose from in 2022.
-When you register and choose a ticket that includes the Working Group option, you will be prompted to select one of the following groups:
+When you register and choose a ticket that includes the Working Group option, you will be able to "Reserve Your Seat" in one of the groups listed below.

 As we come out of this pandemic and "return to live" events, the idea of a "new normal" is becoming more realistic.
 There are some aspects of in-person events that cannot be mirrored online, yet there are many benefits of hosting and attending meetings virtually.
 This working group will leverage collective experience and expertise to create a playbook and framework for implementing Next Generation Hybrid Meetings - that will combine the unique benefits of both in-person and virtual learning.